Distance sets, orthogonal projections, and passing to weak tangents: Results

 \subsection{Distance sets}

 Given a set $F \subseteq \mathbb{R}^d$, the distance set of $F$ is defined by

 The distance set problem, which stems from the seminal paper of Falconer \cite{distancesets}, is to relate the dimensions of $F$ with the dimensions of $D(F)$. \emph{Falconer's distance set conjecture} refers to several related conjectures, one version of which is as follows: \begin{conj}[Falconer] Let $d \geq2$ and $F \subseteq \mathbb{R}^d$ be an analytic set.
 If $\dim_\mathrm{H} F > d/2$, then $D(F)$ has positive Lebesgue measure (or even non-empty interior).
 In particular, it also has full Hausdorff dimension. \end{conj} There are numerous partial results in support of this conjecture, but the problem is still wide open, even in the plane.
-One may replace the Hausdorff dimension with a different notion of dimension, such as the packing, box counting or Assouad, and obtain a different conjecture. \begin{conj} Let $\dim$ denote the Hausdorff, packing, upper or lower box or Assouad dimension, let $d \geq2$ and $F \subseteq \mathbb{R}^d$ be a bounded analytic set.
+One may replace the Hausdorff dimension with a different notion of dimension, such as the packing, box-counting or Assouad, and obtain a different conjecture. \begin{conj} Let $\dim$ denote the Hausdorff, packing, upper or lower box or Assouad dimension, let $d \geq2$ and $F \subseteq \mathbb{R}^d$ be a bounded analytic set.
 If $\dim F > d/2$, then $\dim D(F) = 1$. \end{conj} To the best of our knowledge, the different versions of this conjecture are all open for all values of $d \geq 2$.
 See \cite[Conjecture 4.5]{MattilaFourier} and the subsequent discussion related to the Hausdorff dimension version.
-An important recent result of Orponen \cite{orponenAD} is that an AD-regular set with dimension at least 1 has a distance set with full \emph{packing} dimension.
-Shmerkin later proved that these distance sets also have full (modified) lower box dimension \cite{pablo}.
-For AD-regular sets all of the dimensions discussed here coincide and so these results do not resolve Conjecture \ref{distanceconj} for any particular dimension.
+An important recent result of Orponen \cite{orponenAD} is that an AD-regular set in the plane with dimension at least 1 has a distance set with full \emph{packing} dimension.
+Shmerkin later proved that a Borel set in the plane with equal Hausdorff and packing dimensions strictly greater than 1 has a distance set with full Hausdorff dimension, see \cite{pablo, pablo2}.
+Since these results require assumptions about more than one dimension, they do not resolve Conjecture \ref{distanceconj} for any particular dimension in isolation.
 Our main result resolves Conjecture \ref{distanceconj} for the Assouad dimension in the case $d=2$.
 Note that the analyticity assumption is not needed.

 \begin{thm} If $F \subseteq \mathbb{R}^2$ is any set with $\dim_\mathrm{A} F >1$, then $\dim_\text{\emph{A}} D( F) = 1.$ \end{thm}

 We will prove Theorem \ref{distanceset} in Section \ref{distancesetproof}.
 Clearly, $\dim_\mathrm{A} F >1$ does not guarantee that $D(F)$ has non-empty interior, but our result combined with \cite[Theorem 2.4]{patches} shows that it \emph{does} guarantee the existence of a weak tangent to $D(F)$ with non-empty interior.
 Moreover, in the setting of Conjecture \ref{falconerconjecture} we obtain the following result on the level of weak tangents.